Sudhir0302/Spring/README.md

 37.Hibernate is a framework that provides an implementation of ORM in Java.

 38.save is depricated since hibernate v6.Instead we can use persist to save data in db.

+39.DispatcherServlet is the heart of request processing in Spring Boot.It acts as a front controller, routing requests to the appropriate controllers.